Particular/docs.particular.net/platform/installer/index.md

 For testing and production environments it is recommended to:

-* Use the [NServiceBus Powershell Module](/nservicebus/operations/management-using-powershell.md) to install the prerequisite components required.
+* Use the [NServiceBus Powershell Module](/nservicebus/operations/management-using-powershell.md) to install any prerequisite components required.
 * Download and run the individual installers from the [download](http://particular.net/downloads) page rather than install via the PI.